 Breast cancer is the most common Cancer in the UK.
 The figures show that about one in nine women in the area are facing this tragedy.
 Breast cancer can occur in men, but this is very much rare.

-The incidence of breast cancer appears to be rising, probably due to better screening.
-Fortunately, cure rates are also rising.
+This aliment seems to be an identifying phenomenon and the percentage of success stories is also rising.
 During the past decade, deaths from breast cancer have fallen by 20 per cent.

-Most cases are picked up when a woman notices a lump in her breast or through routine screening with mammography.
-Nine out of ten lumps aren't dangerous, but they should be checked with your doctor.
+Most cases showed a lump in breasts through routine screening with mammography.
+Nine out of ten lumps weren’t dangerous, but for further satisfaction one need to consult the doctor.

 According to Cancer Research UK, the risk of developing breast cancer is strongly linked to age – nearly three-quarters of cases occur in women over 65.
-However, a recent Breast Cancer Care poll showed that 6 out of 10 women are unaware of this fact and, whilst free screening is still available to women aged over 70 upon request, only 25% of this age group took up this opportunity.
+However, a recent Breast Cancer Care poll showed that 6 out of 10 women are unaware of this fact and, whilst free screening is still available to women aged over 70 upon request but still only 25% of this age group took up this opportunity according to a survey.